Jimmy Wales: Personal life

 Wales has been married three times.
 At the age of 20, he married Pamela Green, a co-worker at a grocery store in Alabama.
 They divorced in 1993.
 He met his second wife, Christine Rohan, through a friend in Chicago while she worked as a steel trader for Mitsubishi.
 They were married in Monroe County, Florida, in March 1997, and had a daughter before separating in 2008.
 Wales moved to San Diego in 1998, and after becoming disillusioned with the housing market there, moved in 2002 to St. Petersburg, Florida.

 He had a brief relationship with Canadian conservative columnist Rachel Marsden in 2008 that began after Marsden contacted Wales about her Wikipedia biography.
-After accusations that Wales's relationship constituted a conflict of interest, he stated that there had been a relationship but that it was over and that it had not influenced any matters on Wikipedia, a statement Marsden disputed.
+After accusations that Wales' relationship constituted a conflict of interest, he stated that there had been a relationship but that it was over and that it had not influenced any matters on Wikipedia, a statement Marsden disputed.

 Wales married Kate Garvey at Wesley's Chapel in London on October 6, 2012.
 Garvey is Tony Blair's former diary secretary; the couple met in Davos, Switzerland.
-Wales has three daughters: one with Rohan and two with Garvey.

-Wales is an atheist.
+Wales has two daughters with Garvey in addition to his daughter with Rohan.
+Wales is irreligious.
 In an interview with Big Think, he said his philosophy is firmly rooted in reason, and that he is a complete non-believer.
+He is a passionate cook.

-Wales has lived in London, England since 2012.
-He became a British citizen in 2019.
-In 2021, on The Tim Ferriss Show podcast, he revealed that he secretly moved to Argentina for one month after reading Ferriss's book The 4-Hour Workweek.
+Wales has lived in London since 2012, and became a British citizen in 2019.
+In 2021, on The Tim Ferriss Show podcast, he revealed that he secretly lived in Buenos Aires, Argentina, for one month after reading Ferriss's book The 4-Hour Workweek.

-Wales says that he is a passionate chef.
+Wales's book The Seven Rules of Trust was published in October 2025 by Penguin Random House.
+It was described by the publisher as a "sweeping reflection on the global crisis of credibility and knowledge" with the book examining the "rules of trust" that enabled the growth and success of Wikipedia.